The costs to remodel in Chicago in 2020, including kitchen, bath, and whole-home (plus outdoor budgets and permit tips!)

-Here’s a breakdown of typical starting costs (including labor and materials), drawn from Sweeten renovations and Remodeling’s 2019 Cost vs. Value report.
+Here’s a breakdown of typical starting costs (including labor and materials) gathered from Sweeten contractors and Remodeling’s 2020 Cost vs Value guide:

 - Full-home renovation: From $100 per square foot (psf) with stock materials to $400+ psf for high-end materials

 - Lower-end bath remodel: $15,000—$20,000 (based on a bath 35 to 40 sq ft)

 - Major mid-range bath remodel: $21,000—$40,000 (based on a bath up to 200 sq ft)

 - High-end bath remodel: $40,000—$100,000 (based on a bath over 200 sq ft)

 - Lower-end kitchen remodel: $25,000 (based on a kitchen under 100 sq ft)

 - Major mid-range kitchen remodel: $40,000—$75,000 (based on a kitchen under 200 sq ft)